 Conceptual and practical understanding of main methods used to evaluate economic benefits of environmental protection and damages from degradation.
 Methods include: change in productivity, hedonic pricing, travel cost method, contingent valuation, defensive expenditures, replacement costs, and cost-of-illness.
 Topics covered include: recreation, soil-erosion, energy, forestry, hazardous waste, air pollution, deforestation, wetlands, wildlife, biodiversity, noise, visibility, water and water pollution.

-Economics of energy issues with special reference to impacts on local, regional, and global environmental quality, energy markets and regulatory policies.
+Economics of energy issues with special reference to local and regional environmental quality, global climate change, and energy markets.
 Environmental and economic implications of developing alternative sources of energy.
-Conservation policies in relation to transportation, industry, and residential energy use.
+Regulatory policies in relation to transportation, industry, commercial and residential energy use.

 Natural resource use and environmental quality analysis using economic theory.
 Reviews of empirical research and relevant policy issues.

-Provides students with a meaningful experience in a formalized agribusiness or natural resources program under supervised conditions.
+Provides students with a meaningful experience in a formalized applied resource economics program under supervised conditions.
 Each student taking this course must submit a formal written report for evaluation and meet all other course requirements as specified by the instructor.